Chalta/Zeitgeist/patch.md

-When going from previous versions to 0.9:
+When patching from Zeitgeist versions before 0.9:

 `sudo apt-get remove watchdog`

-Then follow instructions in Readme.md
+Then follow watchdog instructions in Readme.md